Avinu Malkeinu: In popular culture

-The prayer appears on the 2002 album Zero Church by sisters Suzzy and Maggie Roche as "Aveenu Malcainu".
+The prayer is titled "Aveenu Malcainu" and appears on the 2002 album "Zero Church" by sisters Suzzy and Maggie Roche.

 The singer/songwriter Lior also performs the song at many of his live concerts.
-It is recorded on his live album, Doorways of My Mind" (2006).
+It is recorded on his live album, Doorways of My Mind (2006).

 Singer Lena Måndotter recorded "Avinu Malkeinu" on her album Songs from the River (Rootsy/Warner Music, 2009).

 In 2013, Stephen DeCesare, a Roman Catholic composer, wrote a version dedicated to Cantor Fred Scheff of Temple Shalom in Middletown, Rhode Island.

-The Israeli heavy metal band Orphaned Land incorporates Avinu Malkeinu into their song "Our Own Messiah" from their 2013 album All Is One.
+The Israeli heavy metal band Orphaned Land incorporates "Avinu Malkeinu" into the song "Our Own Messiah" from their 2013 album All Is One.

 Composer/singer Rebecca Teplow wrote a version of Avinu Malkeinu in 2017.

-In 2017, Benzion Miller's version of Avinu Malkeinu was featured in the 5th episode of season three of the television show The Leftovers.
+In 2017, Benzion Miller's version of "Avinu Malkeinu" was featured in the 5th episode of season three of the television show The Leftovers.

-American Belz Hasidic singer Shulem Lemmer covered the song, in his album The Perfect Dream, released in 2019.
+American Belz Hasidic singer Shulem Lemmer covered the song in his album The Perfect Dream, released in 2019.

 In July 2020, Rabbi David Lau, the Chief Rabbi of Israel, along with Rabbi Chaim Kanievsky, announced that the Avinu Malkeinu prayer shall be recited twice a day, at Shacharit and at Mincha, in light of the spread of coronavirus in Israel.